 "Partnering a unique, challenging classroom experience with the opportunity to perform research with a faculty member, students in the Honors Program routinely exceed even their own expectations in what they can accomplish in their time at BVU."Dr. Thomas Bonagura, associate professor of biology

-Students are selected for the program based on academic achievement and potential and by displaying an interest in completing research at the undergraduate level.
-Students will be qualified for the Honors program if they meet two of the three criteria:
+Students are selected for the program based on academic achievement and potential, and by displaying an interest in completing research at the undergraduate level.
+Students must have an ACT composite score of 28 (SAT combined of 1300) or higher, along with one of the two criteria below, in order to qualify for the Honors program:

 - 28 ACT or higher

 - High school rank in top 10 percent

 - $500 to support research expenses

 - Program credit at graduation and a permanent designation on their academic transcript (for students who complete the program)